mavenlink/mavenlink_gem/README.md

 ### Usage

-Examples below will use `Mavenlink::Workspace`.
+Examples below use `Mavenlink::Workspace` as an instance.
 You also have other collections to use in similar way:

 ```ruby